 And so to dessert.
 And to Cendol.
 Or noodles on ice.
 First of all your vendor will finely shave some ice and put it into a bowl.
-Then they’ll add red beans (we met this type of dessert first in South Korea), then there’s palm sugar syrup, and condensed milk (or coconut milk), and the cendol noodle is also added.
-The noodle is made from rice flour, with the green color obtained from a herb called pandari.
+Then they’ll add red beans (we met this type of dessert first in South Korea), then there’s palm sugar syrup, condensed milk (or coconut milk), and the cendol noodle is also added.
+The noodle is made from rice flour, with a green color obtained from a herb called pandari.
 You HAVE to try it once, but for us, once was enough.

 Rojack – Penang Salad

 This is a bizarre little dish.
 It’s a salad of cucumber, pineapple, mango, jambu (water apple/rose apple), cuttlefish, turnip (jicama), bean sprouts, taupok (puffed soya bean cake) and youtiao (fried dough fritters).
 The dressing is made up of sugar, chili, lime juice and dark sticky, smelly Hae Ko (dark prawn paste).
 All the fruits are cut into small bites portions and tossed in a bowl with the dressing to properly mix it.
 It’s served with crushed peanuts and extra cuttlefish if you so desire.
 You HAVE to try it.
 Once.

 July is durian season in Penang.
 And you’ll smell it EVERYWHERE.
 If you sit in traffic you’ll find you’re probably stuck behind a bike carrying durian.
 If you walk down the street, you’ll smell fruit stall after fruit stall selling durian.

 Your hotel will no doubt have a sign saying “No Durian”.
 It’s not just an acquired smell, its an acquired taste.
 Oh the smell isn’t horrendous, its just strong.
 And the taste.